JRCSTU/gearshift_calculation_tool/README.rst

 :keywords:      automotive, car, cars, driving, engine, emissions, fuel-consumption,
                 gears, gearshifts, rpm, simulation, simulator, standard, vehicle, vehicles, WLTP
 :live-demo:     |binder|
+:Copyright and License:     © Copyright (c) 2021 European Union.

-:Licence:     Licensed under the EUPL, Version 1.2 or – as soon they will be approved by the European Commission – subsequent versions of the EUPL (the "Licence");
+              Licensed under the EUPL, Version 1.2 or – as soon they will be approved by the European Commission – subsequent versions of the EUPL (the "Licence");
               You may not use this work except in compliance with the Licence.
               You may obtain a copy of the Licence at: |proj-lic|